Where To Find Fossils? Fossil Parks & Pay-Per-Dig Quarries

-The Penn Dixie Center in Hamburg, NY takes you back in time to the Devonian, around 385 million years ago.
+The Penn Dixie Fossil Park in Hamburg, NY takes you back in time to the Devonian, around 385 million years ago.
 During this time, western NY was at the bottom of a shallow sea containing a reef system.
 This reef has been fossilized in the limestones and mudstones throughout this part of the state.
-An area at the Penn Dixie Center has the reef exposed at your feet.
+An area at the Penn Dixie Park has the reef exposed at your feet.
 Simply walk around and pluck fossils from the ground.
 If you are more adventurous, you can bring tools and dig into the layer to find better preserved fossils that include corals, brachiopods, and trilobites, including the state fossil, the Eldgredgeops (phacops) rana trilobite.
 Website

 An Eldgredgeops trilobite found at the Penn Dixie Education Center